 The prostate gland is a male reproductive organ whose main function is to secrete prostate fluid, one of the components of semen.

 - Prostate Cancer – The causes of prostate cancer, as with other cancers, are broad and complex.
 There is no single perspective on what causes prostate cancer.
 There are, however, certain factors that are associated with an increased risk of developing prostate cancer such as age, genetics, diet and lifestyle.
-Kidney Cancer – Kidney cancer is slightly more common in men and is usually diagnosed between the ages of 50 and 70 years.
-It is important to realize that with early diagnosis and treatment, kidney cancer can be cured.

 - Pre-operative Prostatectomy Classes at St. Jude